equinusocio/native-elements/README.md

 Native Elements adds by default the outline indicator to any link elements when they are on `:focus` state.

-Since the outline is useful for the keyboard navigation, you should not completely hide the outline indicator.
+Since the outline is useful for the keyboard navigation, you should never completely hide it.
 We strongly suggest to control when to hide the outline, for example using [`what-input`](https://github.com/ten1seven/what-input) you can do this by including it in your javascript file, then add this CSS snippet:

 ```css
 [data-whatintent='mouse'] a:focus,